 Member of the Audit Committee and Governance & Compensation Committee

-Stephen McLennan is responsible for managing the OTPP’s allocation to natural resources, including direct private assets such as timberland, oil and natural gas, and mining and agriculture.
-He joined the OTPP in 2003 and has held positions of increasing responsibility in the capital market and private asset-related groups.
-Before joining the OTPP, Mr. McLennan spent over three years with Merrill Lynch’s investment banking team in Calgary and, prior to that, two years with the Canadian operations of Archer Daniels Midland.
+Stephen joined Ontario Teachers’ in 2003 and has since held positions of increasing responsibility in both capital market and private asset related groups.
+Before joining Ontario Teachers’, Stephen spent over three years with Merrill Lynch’s investment banking team in Calgary and prior to that, two years with the Canadian operations of Archer Daniels Midland.

-Mr. McLennan holds a Masters of Mathematical Finance degree from the University of Toronto, an MBA from the University of British Columbia and a B.Comm. from McGill University.
-He is also a CFA charter-holder and has an ICD.D certification from the Institute of Corporate Directors.
+Stephen holds a Master of Mathematical Finance from the University of Toronto, an MBA from the University of British Columbia and a Bachelor of Commerce from McGill University.
+He is also a CFA charterholder and has ICD.D certification from the Institute of Corporate Directors.

 Member of the Audit Committee, Governance & Compensation Committee and Reserve Committee

-Christopher Metrakos is a member of the OTPP’s Natural Resources group, where he is responsible for the investments in the energy sector.
-He joined the OTPP in 2014, prior to which he spent approximately 10 years with a leading unregulated energy company, investing in energy and retail customer businesses across North America and internationally.
-Mr. Metrakos started his professional career by working for five years in corporate finance, having roles at two different global investment banking firms in Toronto and London, England.
-Mr. Metrakos also sits on the board of Atlantic Aqua Farms.
+Christopher Metrakos leads Ontario Teachers’ Natural Resources team, which is focused on building a diversified portfolio across agriculture, energy, mining and timberland.
+He joined the organization in 2014 and previously focused on the energy sector.
+Prior to joining Ontario Teachers’ Chris spent approximately ten years with a leading unregulated energy company, investing in energy and retail customer businesses across North America and internationally.
+He started his professional career in corporate finance, and previously held roles at two global investment banking firms in Toronto and London.

-Mr. Metrakos holds a B.A. in Economics from McGill University and is a CFA charter-holder.
-He has an ICD.D certification from the Institute of Corporate Directors.
+Chris holds a Bachelor of Arts, with a major in Economics, from McGill University and is a CFA charterholder.
+He also has ICD.D certification from the Institute of Corporate Directors.

 Deborah Stein, FCPA